-Jodi GeRue, Deputy Director Perry Weatherford, Supervisor
+Jodi GeRue, Deputy Director Karen Mohr, Supervisor

 The Resource Intervention Center (RIC) opened for service February 11, 2008.
-In 2018, the RIC continued to house comprehensive services for individuals being supervised by the Winnebago County Adult Probation Division and the Winnebago County Pretrial Services Division.
+In 2021, the RIC continued to house comprehensive services for individuals being supervised by the Winnebago County Adult Probation Division and the Winnebago County Pretrial Services Division.

-Our mission is to enhance community safety by providing evidence-based targeted interventions.
+The mission of the RIC is to enhance community safety by providing evidence-based targeted interventions.
 Probation Officers completed validated risk/need assessments that identify areas of concern in an offender's life and predict the likelihood of recidivism.
 Interventions at the RIC targeted the identified areas of risk and needs.

-Pretrial Officers completed risk assessments that identify areas of risk related to the likelihood of failure to appear and arrest for a new offense if the defendant is released pending trial.
+Pretrial Officers completed risk assessments that identify areas of risk related to the likelihood of failure to appear and arrest for a new offense during the pretrial stage.
 Interventions at the RIC targeted the identified areas of risk.

-Probationers and pretrial defendants referred to the RIC were assessed for readiness to change using the URICA (University of Rhode Island Change Assessment) or SOCRATES (Stages of Change Readiness and Treatment Eagerness Scale) tool.
-Based on this score, individuals who were identified as not being ready to change were recommended to a cognitive behavioral change program to address treatment readiness.
+Probationers and pretrial defendants referred to the RIC were assessed for readiness to change using the URICA (University of Rhode Island Change Assessment) tool.
+Based on this score, many individuals who were identified as not being ready to change were recommended to an integrated cognitive behavioral change program to address treatment readiness.

-The RIC's collaborative service providers include Rock Valley College Foundation-HEARR (Higher Education Alliance for the Rock River Valley) who provide educational and job readiness services.
-Rosecrance and Remedies provided substance abuse assessment and intensive outpatient treatment.
+The RIC's collaborative service providers included Rock Valley College Foundation-HEARR (Higher Education Alliance for the Rock River Valley) who provided a high school equivalency (GED) program.
+Rosecrance and Remedies provided substance use assessment and intensive outpatient treatment.
 Youth Services Bureau provided parenting classes.
-Remedies and Children's Home and Aid provided partner abuse intervention programs.
-RIC staff provided cognitive behavioral change groups, such as anger management, T4C and Pathways to Change.
-RIC Therapists provided mental health assessments, individual and group therapy.
-Additionally, RIC personnel provided orientation groups, a relapse prevention program, and substance abuse aftercare.
+Remedies provided partner abuse intervention programs using a cognitive behavioral approach.
+Tommy Meeks provided the Wake Up group, providing support and mentoring to participants.